 Board Mobile Game Statistics You Need to Know in 2022

 Whether you’re launching a new board game, or want to make your existing game more successful, it’s important to track and analyze key mobile game metrics.

-You should also know how well other board games are performing and what is the benchmark for this genre.
+You should also know how well other board games are performing and what the benchmark for this genre is.